Ernyoke/certified-aws-machine-learning-specialty/01-data-engineering/kinesis.md

 ## Kinesis Data Analytics

 - Input streams for Kinesis Data Analytics can be either a Kinesis Data Stream or Firehose
-- With Kinesis Data Analytics we can analyze incoming data using SQL or Flink
+- With Kinesis Data Analytics we can analyze incoming data using SQL or Apache Flink
 - Use-cases for Data Analytics:
     - Streaming ETL: select columns, make simple transformations on streaming data
     - Continuos metric generation: for example live leader boards